-Application prompt Review criteria 1.
+Applic ation prompt Review criteria 1.
 Describe the proposed arts learning activities.
-Excellent to Outstanding - 10 Points The description of the proposed arts learning activities is clear, specific, and thorough.
-Describe the objectives of the proposed arts learning activities.
+10 Points The description of the proposed arts learning activities is clear, specific, and thorough.
+2. Describe the objectives of the proposed arts learning activities.
 For in-school programs, include references to State standards or learning competencies.
-Excellent to Outstanding - 10 Points The description of the objectives, standards, and/or competencies is clear, specific, and connected to the proposed arts learning activities.
-Describe the intended audience and how the objectives will align with the audience's needs.
-Excellent to Outstanding - 10 Points The description of the intended audience is clear and specific.
+10 Points The description of the objectives, standards, and/or competencies is clear, specific, and connected to the proposed arts learning activities.
+3. Describe the intended audience and how the objectives will align with the audience's needs.
+10 Points The description of the intended audience is clear and specific.
 The objectives, standards, and/or competencies strongly align with the audience's needs.
-What is the timeline of the proposed arts learning activities?
+4. What is the timeline of the proposed arts learning activities?
 Specify dates even if they are tentative, and include evidence of individual and collaborative planning, implementation, and follow-up/reflection with key stakeholders.
-Excellent to Outstanding - 10 Points The timeline of activities is clear, specific, and realistic and includes strong evidence of individual and collaborative planning with key stakeholders.
-What is the budget for the arts learning activities?
+10 Points The timeline of activities is clear, specific, and realistic and includes strong evidence of individual and collaborative planning with key stakeholders.
+5. What is the budget for the arts learning activities?
 Include all expenses and any anticipated income.
 Provide context and itemize expenses by category and amount.
-Excellent to Outstanding - 10 Points Financial information provided is detailed, realistic, and clearly tied to the successful implementation of the proposed arts learning activities.
+10 Points Financial information provided is detailed, realistic, and clearly tied to the successful implementation of the proposed arts learning activities.

-The complete scoring rubric can be found on the program website here.
+The complete scoring rubric can be found on the Arts in Education Grant program web page.

-Underrepresented Counties in Maryland: In order to demonstrate MSAC's commitment to serving all citizens throughout the State of Maryland, applications received from underrepresented counties will be awarded one (1) additional point (or two (2) percentage points) on the final application score.
+Underrepresented Counties in Maryland: In order to demonstrate MSAC's commitment to serving all Marylanders throughout the State, applications received from underrepresented counties will be awarded one additional point (or two percentage points) on the final application score.
 Underrepresented counties are determined by the number of applications received during MSAC's previous fiscal year.
-The FY25 list of underrepresented counties include: Allegany, Caroline, Carroll, Dorchester, Queen Anne's, Somerset, St. Mary's, Talbot, Washington, and Worcester.
+The FY 2026 list of underrepresented counties include: Allegany, Carroll, Charles, Dorchester, Harford, Somerset, Talbot, and Washington.